kodycode/SimpleGmailBot/README.md

 # GmailBot
 Simple Gmail bot

-Intended for eductional purposes only.
+Intended for educational purposes only.